gregology/gregology.github.io/codex.md

 - Friendship is the best way to overcome bigotry
 - Soldiers generally have more in common with the people they fight then with the leaders that send them to fight
 - Nations give meaning to wars after the fact
-- Armies & governments win & lose in war, civilians & soldiers only lose in war
+- Ruling elites win & lose in war, civilians & soldiers only lose wars
-- Terrorism is a mental health problem
+- Terrorism is an economic, educational, & health problem

 ### Beliefs about Science